 and the answers to other child custody questions

-If you are ready to have your child custody questions answered, keep reading.
+Ready to have your child custody questions answered?
+Keep reading!

 Physical custody is most easily described as the amount of time your child spend with you and the amount of time your child spends with the other parent.

 In other words, physical custody is the amount of time the child is physically in your presence or under your custody and control.

 There are LOTS of articles and information about physical custody.

 Consider these articles: Las Vegas Child Custody Attorney, Unmarried Parents Rights, Father's Rights, Custody Court.

 Nevada law does not recognize the term “full custody.”